Create a live stream

 - Click New Live Event on the right.

 - Enter Start and End times

+- Select Quick to launch Hangouts on Air.
 Select Custom to use custom encoders and controls.

-* The Info and settings tab is not currently available on mobile or tablet.
+The Info and settings tab is not currently available on mobile or tablet.

 YouTube Live supports multiple simultaneous live streams.
 For every live stream you create, you must proportionally increase your encoding and network resources.
 For example, three simultaneous live streams would require you to triple your encoders and bandwidth.
 Remember, each live stream will also need to be individually started and stopped.